Dominic0F/python-challenge/README.md

 -A list of the unique values of column C, followed by the percentage of the total number of column c values, followed by the unique values count

 -"Winner", the unique Column C value with the highest count

+Notes- I did notice that the PyBank analysis seemed to have returned a different Greatest Increase and Decrease than what was shown in the module, but visually going through the data my result seemed to be correct.
+I am not positive, but I think the download link gave me a shortened file